Labor Relations

 Article 24 – Vacations

 Section 1.
-Permanent employees shall receive vacation with pay as outlined below.
-Accrual begins with the date of hire to a permanent position and may be used on a pro rata basis.
+Employees shall receive vacation with pay as outlined below.
+Accrual begins with the date of hire.

 Section 2.
 Employees shall accrue vacation time off based on the first and successive years of University service at the following schedule: